-BoE 'Super Thursday' looms as sterling trades near 10-month highs
+BoE 'Super Thursday' looms as sterling hits 10-month high of $1.32

-LONDON (Reuters) - Britain's pound traded above $1.31 on Monday, close to a 10-month high, as investors eyed this week's Bank of England "Super Thursday" for a steer on whether record-low interest rates could soon be lifted for the first time in more than a decade.
+LONDON (Reuters) - Britain’s pound hit $1.32 on Monday for the first time in over 10 months, as investors eyed this week’s Bank of England “Super Thursday” for a steer on whether record-low interest rates could soon be lifted for the first time in more than a decade.

-Sterling has been supported in recent weeks by expectations that the Bank might finally be getting ready for a hike after a series of hawkish comments from policymakers, but Governor Mark Carney and most of his top officials seem set to remain in wait-and-see mode for now.
+Sterling has been supported in recent weeks by expectations the bank might finally be getting ready for a hike after a series of hawkish comments from policymakers, but Governor Mark Carney and most of his top officials seem set to remain in wait-and-see mode.

-Data showing Britain's housing market and consumer economy lost a small amount of momentum last month as mortgage approvals dropped to a nine-month low and unsecured lending growth slowed further had little impact on the currency.
+Data showing Britain’s housing market and consumer economy lost a small amount of momentum last month, as mortgage approvals dropped to a nine-month low and unsecured lending growth slowed further, had little impact on the currency.

-But the numbers added to a run of weak data which, along with deep uncertainty about the impact of Brexit on the economy, have cooled the speculation that the BoE is poised to start removing its crisis-level stimulus.
+The numbers added to a run of weak data which, along with deep uncertainty about the impact of Brexit on the economy, have cooled the speculation that the BoE is poised to start removing its crisis-level stimulus.

+But sterling once again was the beneficiary of broad dollar weakness on Monday, gaining half a percent to hit $1.32 GBP=D3 for the first time since mid-September as the euro hit its highest levels against the greenback in 2-1/2 years.

+Traders said that was more down to month-end dollar selling than any fundamental drivers.

+Sterling has now recovered almost half of its post-Brexit-vote falls against the dollar, down 12 percent compared with as much as 23.5 percent during a “flash crash” in October.

-While sterling was trading less than half a cent away from ten-month highs on Monday at $1.3123 GBP=D3, it was close to its lowest levels in nine months against the euro, flat at 89.38 pence EURGBP=D3.
+But while the pound soared against the dollar, it remained around half a cent away from its lowest levels in nine months against the euro, down 0.1 percent on the day at 89.50 pence EURGBP=D3.

 The BoE will also publish a quarterly Inflation Report on Thursday, with economists expecting the Bank to push up its inflation forecasts slightly but to lower its projection for growth after the weak start to the year.

-"We expect elements of the rate decision and Inflation Report to contain hawkish tilts, thereby providing some support to the pound," wrote BMO currency strategists in a weekly note to clients on Monday.

-"With other major central banks normalising their own policy stances, we expect the MPC (monetary policy committee) to avoid sending an overtly dovish signal this week in order to avoid extended sterling weakness."
+“There is a genuine debate in the bank (over raising rates) ... but we’re not expecting any hikes in the next year,” said Societe Generale currency strategist Alvin Tan.

+“There’s clear evidence, in our view, that the economy is slowing down, and although inflation is on the high side, momentum seems to have ebbed.”

-Some investors see hawkish comments from policymakers at the Bank as little more than attempts to talk up a currency that has lost almost 15 percent against both the euro and dollar since last June's vote for Brexit.
+Some investors see hawkish comments from policymakers at the Bank as attempts to talk up a currency that has lost almost 15 percent against both the euro and dollar since last June’s vote for Brexit.

+“With other major central banks normalising their own policy stances, we expect the MPC (monetary policy committee) to avoid sending an overtly dovish signal this week in order to avoid extended sterling weakness,” wrote BMO currency strategists in a weekly note to clients on Monday.

 But others say with more government unity around Brexit, and with signs that the “hard Brexit” markets fear could be averted, it made sense for the BoE to be moving towards tightening.
 Three out of eight MPC members voted in favour of a hike at the last meeting.